mainmatter/mainmatter.com/_posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

 revisited and changed even before launching an MVP.

-Having moved planning from the macro level where it did reside with the classic waterfall approach to the micro level of an iteration, that level is also were the problems were moved to.
+Having moved planning from the macro level where it did reside with the classic waterfall approach to the micro level of an iteration, that level is also where the problems were moved to.

 ## The Micro Level